Channel migrant crossings top 400 in a day for fifth time this year

 April 13 remains the highest figure so far in 2022, with 651.

-Crossings continued on Tuesday, with large numbers of people expected to arrive on the Kent coast.
+More children were among people seen arriving in Dover on Tuesday as crossings to the Kent coast continued.

-Some 13,749 people have made the crossing so far this year after navigating busy shipping lanes from France in small boats such as dinghies, provisional Government figures show.
+Some 13,749 migrants have made the crossing so far this year after navigating busy shipping lanes from France in small boats such as dinghies, provisional Government figures show.

+It comes amid reports the Government plan to send Channel migrants to Rwanda has been put on hold until after the Conservative Party has elected a new prime minister.

+The Times quoted officials as saying that a flight would generate too much controversy during a leadership contest, which is anticipated to conclude in September.
+The Telegraph reported suggestions the first flight may not take off until October at the earliest.

 Register for free to continue reading